 - There’s as much as three trillion pounds currently invested in UK Pensions – much of it is being used to fund fossil fuels, weapons sales, human rights abuses and environmental lobbying.
 Check how ethical your bank and pension provider are, and switch to a provider with more ethical investments if you need to.
 This can have an enormous impact.

-- Buy goods and services from local businesses where you can, ensuring that more of your money goes back into the local economy.
+- Support local businesses whenever you can, for example buying coffee from a local independent café instead of a large chain like Starbucks.
+This ensures that more of your money goes back into the local economy.

-- Support sustainable and equitable businesses with your procurement.
-For example, look out for FairTrade certified goods, which ensure that standards around sustainability, fair pay and working conditions have been upheld.
-FSC Certify paper and timber products.
+- Support sustainable and equitable businesses.
+For example, look out for Fairtrade certified goods, which ensure that standards around sustainability, fair pay and working conditions have been upheld.

 - Boycott businesses which are known to have unethical businesses practices, to push them to change.